devpae/java-spring-coldbrewshop/README.md

-# Cold brew shop by using the Spring Framework
+# Cold brew shop by using the Spring framework